 The goal of this class is to give students an introduction to and hands on experience with all phases of the data science process using real data and modern tools.
 Topics that will be covered include data formats, loading, and cleaning; data storage in relational and non-relational stores; data governance, data analysis using supervised and unsupervised learning using R and similar tools, and sound evaluation methods; data visualization; and scaling up with cluster computing, MapReduce, Hadoop, and Spark.

 Prerequisite: Enrollment in the Data Science program.
 Other students may be admitted with instructor permission.
-Must be taken in first semester.

 DATA 602: Introduction to Data Analysis and Machine Learning